-Instant Pot Butternut Pumpkin Soup is a beautiful healthy Fall or Winter Vegan, gluten free, soup with pureed butternut and pumpkin squash.
-This is a lighter soup with a bit of smoky curry and apple cider and honey sweetness.
-It companions well with a hot sandwich or a piece of our homemade sourdough toast.
+Instant Pot Butternut Pumpkin Soup is a beautiful, healthy soup made with pureed butternut and pumpkin squash, almond milk and a variety of aromatic spices.
+This is a light, creamy soup with a hint of curry, apple cider and honey sweetness that warms you through.

-There are several methods to make this soup.
-Choose whatever works best for you.
-I am assuming you have a fresh whole butternut and pumpkin like I do.
-That’s why I’m showing you the method I use to peel and puree the squash.
+There are several methods to make this pumpkin butternut soup so choose whatever works best for you.
+Assuming you have a fresh whole butternut and pumpkin, we are showing you the method to peel and puree the squash.

 If you have either frozen thawed homemade puree or canned puree this recipe gets even easier.
 Skip the first instruction group entirely and hop down to the make the soup section.